Gurusudhan25/quizbox/libs/qb-ui/README.md

-# libs/qb-api
+# qb-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test libs/qb-api` to execute the unit tests.
+Run `nx test qb-ui` to execute the unit tests.